Meet the Team

 Founder, CEO

-Throughout her career, Kathleen has played a pivotal role in spearheading fundraising and awareness campaigns for prominent organizations such as Habitat for Humanity Okanagan, the Kelowna Women’s Shelter, and the Pacific Riding for Developing Abilities Association.
-Notably, she served as the Director of Logistics for Loyal Woolridge’s successful 2018 campaign for Kelowna city council.
+Kathleen has played key roles in high-impact campaigns for organizations including Habitat for Humanity Okanagan, the Kelowna Women’s Shelter, and the Pacific Riding for Developing Abilities Association.
+She also brought her expertise to the political realm, serving as Director of Logistics for Loyal Woolridge’s successful 2018 Kelowna city council campaign.

 Patricia Asaka